MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-D-Socioeconomic-Programs/part-25-Foreign-Acquisition/subpart-25.1-Buy-American-Supplies/section-25.103.md

 (d) *Resale.* The contracting officer may purchase foreign end products specifically for commissary resale.

-(e) *Information technology that is a commercial item.* The restriction on purchasing foreign end products does not apply to the acquisition of information technology that is a commercial item, when using fiscal year 2004 or subsequent fiscal year funds (Section 535(a) of Division F, Title V, Consolidated Appropriations Act, 2004, and similar sections in subsequent appropriations acts).
+(e) *Information technology that is a commercial product.* The restriction on purchasing foreign end products does not apply to the acquisition of information technology that is a commercial product, when using fiscal year 2004 or subsequent fiscal year funds (section 535(a) of Division F, Title V, Consolidated Appropriations Act, 2004, and similar sections in subsequent appropriations acts).

 [64 FR 72419, Dec.
 27, 1999, as amended at 70 FR 11742, Mar.
 9, 2005; 71 FR 224, Jan.
 3, 2006; 79 FR 24209, Apr.
-29, 2014]
+29, 2014; 86 FR 61028, Nov.
+4, 2021]